svaarala/duktape/doc/debugger.rst

 * Duktape is requesting that at least one and at most "length" bytes are read.
 Partial reads are OK but at least one byte must be read.
 If user code cannot read at least one byte, it MUST block until it can.
+If one or more bytes are available, user code MUST NOT block.

 * Return value in the range [1,length] indicates how many bytes were read into the given buffer.